clearlydefined/operations/service_config/crawler.md

 cdDispatch refers to the generic base file that handles calls to the various dispatchers.

+**azqueue**

+This refers to an Azure Storage Queue used by the crawler to notify a service upon the completion of a tool’s processing.
+The default queue name is `harvests`.
+More details on the configuration can be found in the [cdConfig.js file](https://github.com/clearlydefined/crawler/blob/32a0d6b59edfda5d3226c50680e4a8338af395cd/config/cdConfig.js#L95).

 ### CRAWLER_WEBHOOK

 These environmental variables are used to define the url for the ClearlyDefined service's webhook URL (This is what the crawler calls after it completes a harvest).